Which issues would you most highlight to someone new to your country?

-Criminal record checks are permitted in Ireland in very limited circumstances.
+Criminal record checks are relatively uncommon in Ireland and only permitted in very limited circumstances.
+Any results are subject to significant restrictions under data protection law.
 All searches must be performed by the National Garda Vetting Unit (NGVU) of the national police service (An Garda Síochána).
 However, the NGVU will conduct such a search only where it relates to a person who will be working in certain limited areas (eg, childcare, with vulnerable adults or in private security services).

 (b) Medical history?

 Pre-employment medical checks may be justified where health or fitness is relevant to the role.
-However, employers should be aware that an employee’s medical history constitutes sensitive personal data under the Data Protection Acts 1988 and 2003; therefore, the employee’s express written consent to obtaining this information should be sought.
+However, employers should be aware that an employee’s medical history constitutes a special category of personal data under the General Data Protection Regulation and the Data Protection Act; therefore, the processing should be based on an appropriate lawful basis.